demigecko/CarND-PID-Control-Project/README.md

 After some thinking, I found that I need to increase the Kp again.
 Large Kp will give a quick response.

 ![alt text][image2]
-below is the CTE comparison
+Below plot is the CTE x10 comparison:
 ![alt text][image3]
-below is the steering_angle comparison
+Below plot is the steering_angle comparison:
 ![alt text][image4]

 After all trials, I decided on my hyperparameter as (Kp, Ki, Kd) = (0.2, 0, 4).